 NOTE 6: UE includes the intraBandContiguousCC-InfoList-r12 also for bandwidth class A because of the presence conditions in BandCombinationParameters-v1270.
 For example, if UE supports CA_1A_41D band combination, if UE includes the field intraBandContiguousCC-InfoList-r12 for band 41, the UE includes intraBandContiguousCC-InfoList-r12 also for band 1.

+NOTE 6a: UE capabilities for intra-band non-contiguous CA are agnostic to the order in which they are indicated in the band entries: For example, UE supporting CA_xA_xA (i.e. intra-band non-contiguous 2DL CA on band A) and indicating support for (4, 2) MIMO layers (i.e. 4-layer MIMO for the first band entry and 2-layer MIMO for the second band entry) also supports (2, 4) MIMO layers (i.e. 2-layer MIMO for the first band entry and 4-layer MIMO for the second band entry) for the same band combination without explicit indication.

 NOTE 7: For a UE that indicates release X in field accessStratumRelease but supports a feature specified in release X+ N (i.e. early UE implementation), the ASN.1 comprehension requirement are specified in Annex F.

 NOTE 8: For a UE that does not include mimo-WeightedLayersCapabilities-r13, or for the case with no CC configured with FD-MIMO, the FD-MIMO processing capability condition is not applicable (i.e. considered as satisfied).
 For a UE that includes mimo-WeightedLayersCapabilities-r13, the FD-MIMO processing capability condition is satisfied if the equation 4.3.28.13-1 in TS 36.306 [5] is satisfied.